Get 25% Your First Payment

 Tungsten: Tungsten is great because you can get a smaller jig to fall faster.
 This means getting down to the school of fish faster, downsizing when you can’t connect on a fish, and the ability to have a little bit more sensitivity and control with the added weight.
 Tungsten jigs should be part of every angler’s arsenal.
 Below are a few of my favorites, but it’s always good to have a diversity of tungsten jigs on hand.

 Lead: The perks of lead include a slower fall rate, lighter (less ability to detect the jig when biting), and cheaper price.
-Also, I find that lead jigs come with a greater variety of sizes and shapes than it’s tungsten counterparts.
+Also, I find that lead jigs come with a greater variety of sizes and shapes than its tungsten counterparts.
 This gives you more options when trying to match the hatch.

 • Crappie Mo Glo’ Jig: The exact jig I got my biggest fish on last season.
 Also great for open water tipped with minnows (thanks to it’s horizontal presentation).
 Use code nicole15 for discounts.